alexvoss/mkdocs-material-fork/docs/insiders/privacy.md

 # Privacy

-Transparency is at the heart of our sponsorware model, which includes our funding goals, the features we're working towards, and, importantly, the acknowledgment of our sponsors.
+Transparency is at the heart of our Sponsorware model, which includes our funding goals, the features we're working towards, and, importantly, the acknowledgment of our sponsors.
 As a sponsor, you can support our project either [publicly] or [privately], according to your preference.